 There are certain moments we may only be using 10% of our gray matter, but there is no evidence that parts of our brain are unused.
 Humans use virtually every part of our brains, according to Scientific American, and most of the brain is active all the time.

 We’re told Henry Ford built the first gasoline-powered vehicle in 1896, but early accounts give credit to German Karl Benz.
 Benz created the first practical gasoline-powered automobile almost a decade earlier in 1885.

-This is one of the most enduring old wives’ tales you learned in school, and it simply isn’t true.
+This is one of the most enduring old wives’ tales you may have learned from a parent or on the playground, and it simply isn’t true.
 If you swallow chewing gum, it won’t take seven years to digest.
 Your body will digest it along with the rest of your food as it would normally, according to Duke Health.